MazwiNgubane/Projects-1-Overview-/README.md

 # CMPG323-Overview---30336570

-OverView of of Projects of CMPG 323 which is the module that provides end-to-end and exposure to real-life industry problems to solvein the sam manner that  i will be expected to complete in industry.
+OverView of of Projects of CMPG 323 which is the module that provides end-to-end and exposure to real-life industry problems to solvein the same manner that  i will be expected to complete in industry.

-##                              Business Context

-NWU Tech Trends is a conceptual and fictitious new emerging consulting firm that specialises in software development with specific focus on Data Integration, GenAI (Generative Artificial Intelligence), and Automation.

-##                               Business Problem

-One of the biggest challenges that they currently face is being able to quantify the benefits and value being realised in the client environment.
-Not only are benefits somewhat subjective (especially qualitative benefits) but the measurements do not stay consistent.

   ## Repositories that will be used
 - CMPG 323 Overview repository